Today I’m sharing 13 natural antibiotics for SIBO to give you some options.

 Click HERE to save this post for later.

-- Berberine.
-Berberine helps support a healthy balance of microbes in the GI and respiratory tracts, and consists of a compound found in Oregon grape, barberry, goldenseal, and other herbs.
-It’s typically used in conjunction with Allimax and Neem.
+Berberine, typically used in conjunction with Allimax and Neem, helps support a healthy balance of microbes in the GI and respiratory tracts, and consists of a compound found in Oregon grape, barberry, goldenseal, and other herbs.

-- Neem.
 This comes from the tropical evergreen Neem Tree, which has helped with health conditions from diabetes to heart disease.
-It is used for SIBO only really in conjunction with Allimax and Berberine, as it helps boost the immune system.
+Neem, used in conjunction with Allimax and Berberine, helps boost the immune system.

-- Atrantil.
 According to Atrantil, “It is formulated by a board certified gastroenterologist to naturally and safely disrupt the the methane production by removing the unwanted bacteria from the small bowel and send them to the colon, where they belong.”
-I took this off-and-on, namely as a follow-up to the antibiotics; sometimes in conjunction with them.
+I took Antrantil on and off, sometimes in conjunction with antibiotics.
 I found it really worked and then it didn’t if you read my final 28-day journal.
-That said, maybe it did work because I stayed on it, in misery, for most of the 28 days.
-I then went off it.
-I haven’t relapsed since.
+That said, maybe it did work because I stayed on it, in misery, for most of the 28 days, then went off.
+However, I also haven’t relapsed since.

-- Candibactin-AR.
-CandiBactin-AR is a blend of concentrated essential oils and herbal extracts from the aromatic mint family in a formula designed to support intestinal microbial balance and healthy digestion.
-It is taken in conjunction with Candibactin-BR.
+CandiBactin-AR (taken in conjunction with Candibactin-BR) is a blend of concentrated essential oils and herbal extracts from the aromatic mint family in a formula designed to support intestinal microbial balance and healthy digestion.

-- Candibactin-BR.
-CandiBactin-BR is formulated to support a healthy microbial balance and the removal of unwanted compounds from the body.
-It is taken in conjuction with CandiBactin-AR.
+CandiBactin-BR (taken in conjunction with Candibactin-AR) is formulated to support a healthy microbial balance and the removal of unwanted compounds from the body.

 Is That All?